duranbe/ActionD/README.md

 # Simple Action game made with Python 3.2.4 and Pygame 1.9.2.
- NB: You must install Python 3.2.4 and Pygame 1.9.2 to play the game
+ NB: You must install Python 3.2.4 and Pygame 1.9.2 to play the game, and unzip the music( Spirit.rar)

  Warning : Launcher.bat is only for  Windows Users